bpanthi977/emoji-search/README.md

 ###  Standalone installer (should work on any distro!)

 This method does not require root access.
-If you run it as root, the picker will be installed for all users.
+If you run it as root, the searcher will be installed for all users.

   1. Clone the repository and cd into it
   2. Run `./install.sh`